 Global warming will make river flooding more common and more severe around one of Asia’s major rivers, according to research carried out as part of the HELIX project.

-Scientists compared likely flooding around the Brahmaputra River in Bangladesh at different levels of warming – and found it would be happen more during the wetter months from January to August at 2°C compared to 1.5°C (compared to pre-industrial levels).
+Scientists compared likely flooding around the Brahmaputra River in Bangladesh at different levels of warming – and found it would happen more during the wetter months from January to August at 2°C compared to 1.5°C (compared to pre-industrial levels).
 The research, carried out by Bangladesh University of Engineering and Technology, also suggests that there will be fewer periods of low water levels in the drier months from September to December.

 The Brahmaputra, which flows through China and India, is Bangladesh’s main source of fresh water but is prone to flooding – and earlier this year floods killed scores of people and caused widespread destruction.